 - It can train journalists in first aid and IHL, providing background to their reporting and information regarding the ways in which the law protects them;

-The primary purpose of the ICRC hotline is to take prompt and effective action when media professionals or members of their crew are arrested, captured, detained, reported missing, wounded, or killed in areas where the ICRC is operational.
+The ICRC may be able to help when media professionals or members of their crew are arrested, captured, detained, reported missing, wounded, or killed in areas where the ICRC is operational.
 Circumstances allowing, the ICRC may be able to:

 - Seek confirmation of a reported arrest or capture, and obtain access to detained persons;